Classification of Rauzy classes in the moduli space of quadratic differentials: Marked flat surfaces

-\begin{proof} For each $k$, we show that the subset of $\CC_m$ corresponding to a singularity of degree $k$ is connected.
+\begin{proof}[Proof of Proposition~\ref{CC:Cm:ab}] For each $k$, we show that the subset of $\CC_m$ corresponding to a singularity of degree $k$ is connected.
 For this, it is enough to find a surface $S\in \mathcal{C}$, and a collection of simple saddle connections connecting all the singularities of degree $k$.
 Without loss of generality, we assume that $k=k_1$.